BarnesIan/Malverticus/README.md

 *Note: Replace `npm install` with the appropriate command if your project uses a different technology or no additional dependencies are needed.*
 *Note: Personal AllowLists.txt and BlockList.txt are required, These can be found by using Alexa top 100K urls or any source of Benign & Malicious URLS datalist.

-# Follow setup instructions
-### Usage
-After installation, the extension can be loaded into Chrome through the extensions page by enabling Developer Mode and loading the unpacked extension.

 ### Contributing
 Contributions to Malverticus are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.